cyberreaper1/porfolio/README.md

-im cyberreaper i love to hack but i love to help people i do have a fee but it is affordable im trying to start a business its a start tho trying to make i a compny
+Hello, my name is Cyberreaper, a skilled programmer, certified and licensed in cybersecurity.
+While I am fond of what is commonly known as hacking, I more importantly love to help people!
+I do charge a small fee, but I work to make sure it's consistent and affordable.
+While I'd like to start a business out of my skills, this is just the start.
+Future goals include be a full fledged business, a larger platform, and to work close with other skilled programmers like myself.
+Feel free to reach out if you'd like to utilizes my services.
+Thank you for your time.
+Good day!